mongodb/mongo-csharp-driver/Docs/reference/content/upgrading.md

 ## Packaging

-- The nuget package `mongocsharpdriver` now includes the legacy driver.
-It depends on 3 new nuget packages, `MongoDB.Bson`, `MongoDB.Driver.Core`, and `MongoDB.Driver`. `MongoDB.Driver` is the replacement for `mongocsharpdriver`.
+- The nuget package [mongocsharpdriver](http://nuget.org/packages/mongocsharpdriver) now includes the legacy driver.
+It depends on 3 new nuget packages, [MongoDB.Bson](http://nuget.org/packages/MongoDB.Bson), [MongoDB.Driver.Core](http://nuget.org/packages/MongoDB.Driver.Core), and [MongoDB.Driver](http://nuget.org/packages/MongoDB.Driver).
+[MongoDB.Driver](http://nuget.org/packages/MongoDB.Driver) is the replacement for [mongocsharpdriver](http://nuget.org/packages/mongocsharpdriver).
 - [CSHARP-616](https://jira.mongodb.org/browse/CSHARP-616): We are no longer strong naming  our assemblies.
 Our previous strong naming was signed with a key in our public repository.
 This did nothing other than satisfy certain tools.
 If you need MongoDB assemblies to be strongly named, it is relatively straight-forward to build the assemblies yourself.